-- 11.8.4 It can be seen from Table 11.17 that cumulative predicted construction noise levels for the estimated noisiest period of construction for both developments are below the weekday daytime and Saturday morning assessment criteria of 65 dB L{Aeq,T}. - 11.8.5 No significant cumulative adverse effect is therefore expected at residential receptor positions with regards to construction phase noise levels generated by the Proposed Development on-site activities and potential concurrent construction activities related to construction of the Submitted Development Ref: 21/2192. - 11.8.6 The results of the cumulative construction traffic calculations are presented in Table 11.18
+- 11.8.4 It can be seen from Table 11.17 that cumulative predicted construction noise levels for the estimated noisiest period of construction for both developments (should that unlikely event occur) are below the weekday daytime and Saturday morning assessment criteria of 65 dB L{Aeq,T}. - 11.8.5 No significant cumulative adverse effect is therefore expected at residential receptor positions with regards to construction phase noise levels generated by the Proposed Development on-site activities and potential concurrent construction activities related to construction of the Approved Development Ref: 21/2192. - 11.8.6 The results of the cumulative construction traffic calculations are presented in Table 11.18